jperals/simple-dict/README.md

 ```
 gulp serve
 ```
 then visit e.g. `localhost:3000?dict=laia-ca`, where the `dict` query parameter refers to the dictionary in `data/laia-ca.yaml`.
-The Express server will reload automatically on changes.
-(The browser won't, yet)
+But the server and the browser will reload automatically on changes.

 ### Genereate a build